SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/getting-started/index.md

 In all main pages, you can search for information stored in your SuperOffice.
 Go to **Company/Contact**, and select the **Search** tab to search for a company or contact.
 To search for projects, go to the **Project** main page and select **Search**.
 In appointments and sales, select your name, and then search by name.

+## Swipe

+Throughout the app, you can swipe for easier and faster navigation.
+Access the menu to edit contacts, add to favorite, send SMS, or send an email.

+The green button allows you to create a new email or call the contact directly.

 ## Create new (+)

 The **+** icon creates a new entry in the database.
 What type of entry that is created depends on which screen you are in.
 For example, in the Diary screen, you can create a new appointment.
 In the Sale screen, a new sale, and so on.

-![Mobile CRM New -app-screen][img32]
+![Mobile CRM New -app-screen][img42]

-## Swipe

-Throughout the app, you can swipe for easier and faster navigation.
-Access the menu to edit contacts, add to favorite, send SMS, or send an email.

-The green button allows you to create a new email or call the contact directly.

-## Dark mode

-If you have set your phone to use Dark Mode, your Mobile CRM app will also use dark mode.

-![Mobile CRM Dark mode -app-screen][img33]

 ## View mode and edit mode

 View mode is for getting info and taking action.
 For documents and email, switch between previewing content and viewing its properties.

 Edit mode is for adding or updating info.
 For documents and email, edit applies to properties, not content.

+## Dark mode

+If you have set your phone to use dark mode, your Mobile CRM app will also use dark mode.

+![Mobile CRM Dark mode -app-screen][img43]

 ## Related content